-In machine learning, a learning algorithm is presented with training data consisting of labeled examples of some concept to be learned and the type of model it should use for knowledge representation.
-The task of the learning algorithm is to construct a model that generalizes the knowledge learned from fully-specified examples in the training data.
+In supervised machine learning, a learning algorithm is traditionally presented with training data consisting of labeled examples of some concept, represented by a set of variable parameters along with the label, to be learned and the type of model it should use for knowledge representation.
+The task of the learning algorithm is to construct a predictive model that can generalize from information modeled with the fully-specified examples in the training data to predict unknown labels from a previously-unobserved set of variable parameters.

 In budgeted machine learning, the learning task is more complicated.
 While all of the examples’ labels remain available, their attribute values (descriptors) are initially unknown.
 Now the learning algorithm must purchase each value from the corresponding attribute, using a limited budget available to pay for them.
 After a value is purchased, it remains available and can be used for learning.
 So, a budgeted machine learning algorithm is presented not only with training data and the type of model to learn, but also with a budget of some value.
 The task of the learning algorithm is to both select the attributes from which to purchase values, and to construct a general model for the purchased values.